 If any of you have

-friended followed connected to me on LinkedIn, you may have read my post comparing Construction and Baking following a revelation watching the Great British Bake-off finale.
-In essence the clearer a brief is, the easier it is to supply the employer with a satisfactory product or service.
-Otherwise, elements can be open to interpretation.
+friended followed connected to me on LinkedIn, you may have read my post on The Great British BIM off.
+In essence, the post used Bake off to demonstrate that clearer a brief is, the easier it is to supply the employer with a satisfactory product or service.
+Otherwise, elements (including cakes) can be open to interpretation.

-I will show you what I mean, here are two briefs for the same ‘project’.
+To show what I mean, here are two briefs for the same ‘project’.

 “Can you please bake my son a birthday cake?”